StarlaToR/TowerDefense/README.md

 To leave this menu, you just have to click on any tile of the map since it doesn't have a tower on.

 You can set the speed of the game with the direction arrows.
 The right one will increase it and the left one will slow it.

-You can accelerate the game to x16 or you can stop the game while putting it in x0.
+>You can accelerate the game to x16 or you can stop the game while putting it in x0.
 It allows you to place, delete or upgrade towers without care of the waves.

 In the bottom right corner, you can open the pause menu.
-It will stop the game.
-You will have 3 options:
+It will stop the game and you will have 3 options:
-    -Return : come back to the game;
+- Return : come back to the game;
-    -Option : go in the option where you can adjust the sound.
+- Option : go in the option where you can adjust the sound.
-    -Main menu : Come back to main menu.
+- Main menu : Come back to main menu.
 It will erase your current game.

-        Editor:
+# Editor
 You have here all the tools to make your own map.
 For that, you have three different categories of tiles :
 - Terrain :  You can choose between grass and sand.
-    - Road element : You have the road with all building : enemies spawn, player base and tunnels.(Warning : you can have only one enemies spawn and one player base)
+- Road element : You have the road with all building : enemies spawn, player base and tunnels.
+>You can have only one enemies spawn and one player base
 - Decoration : trees, scrap ect to make your map greater.

-To place element in the map, you just have to select it by left clicking on it in the pannel on the left side.
+To place element in the map, you just have to select it with **left click** on it in the pannel on the left side.
 The selected element will surrounded by red.
-Then you just have to click where you want to put it on the map.
+Then you just have to **left-click** where you want to put it on the map.

-Warning: you cannot place Decoration on Road element and if you place Road element on Decoration, it will erase it.
+>You cannot place Decoration on Road element and if you place Road element on Decoration, it will erase it.

-Place the road has a special functioning : you must maintain the click and draw the road that you want.
+Place the road has a special functioning : you must **maintain the click** and draw the road that you want.
 To erase it, this is the same.

-For the Decoration, if you right click on it, it will change its style.
+For the Decoration, if you **right-click** on it, it will change its style.